taeckyung/taeckyung.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Paper "ATTA: Label-Free Accuracy Estimation for Test-Time Adaptation" is accepted at CVPR '24.
+Paper "ESTTA: Label-Free Accuracy Estimation for Test-Time Adaptation" is accepted at CVPR '24.